Estimated Reading Time: 5 minutes

 Look, let’s be frank – the week of the RSA Conference is a scheduling nightmare.
 On easy days it takes effort to manage, and on difficult days it’s completely unwieldy.
-There are more sessions, activities, keynotes, networking events and ancillary get-togethers than you can possibly imagine, both in and around the actual conference.
+There are more sessions, activities, keynotes, networking events, and ancillary get-togethers than you can possibly imagine, both in and around the actual conference.
 With the exception of the actual RSA training sessions, being double and triple booked is commonplace.

-I look at RSA Conference with mixed emotions.
-Years ago, as a consultant and technical contributor, this event was where I went to learn about new techniques and strategies, and geek-out over the crypto illuminati.
+I look at the RSA Conference with mixed emotions.
+Years ago, as a consultant and technical contributor, this event was where I went to learn about new techniques and strategies, and geek-out over the crypto Illuminati.
 I truly went there to be educated.
 Now, as a CISO, the RSA Conference offers a different kind of education, but one you must develop a strategy for, otherwise, it could be a colossal waste of time.
 Over the years, I’ve managed to find some things that work, realized some things didn’t, and basically have figured out how to get the most from the event and all the interstitial happenings.
 Hopefully, you’ll find something valuable out of the list below, but as always, your mileage may vary.

 The official RSA Conference:

 This is the main reason we’re all in San Francisco – right?
-In one fell swoop, you can earn the vast majority of your CPEs for the year, gain an understanding into new approaches used by your peers, or go all uber-nerd and hear what the the cryptology elite are worried about in the coming year.
-The truth is, most CISO’s don’t need to know about the next generation of prime number sieves (although we may want to) or side channel attacks; we need to understand how the next evolution of crypto – or APT detection – or micro-virtualization will impact our enterprises.
+In one fell swoop, you can earn the vast majority of your CPEs for the year, gain an understanding of new approaches used by your peers, or go all uber-nerd and hear what the cryptology elite are worried about in the coming year.
+The truth is, most CISO’s don’t need to know about the next generation of prime number sieves (although we may want to) or side-channel attacks; we need to understand how the next evolution of crypto – or APT detection – or micro-virtualization will impact our enterprises.

 Many of us grew up on the technology side and evolved into our current pseudo-tech / pseudo-business roles.
 However, the RSA Conference can make you feel like Michael Corleone himself, uttering those immortal words, “Just when I thought I was out, they pull me back in.”
 If you are an exceptionally hands-on CISO, then perhaps you should pepper your schedule with a few technical sessions, but for the most part, tracks like C-Suite View, Governance, Risk & Compliance, and Security Strategy are great values for a new CISO or one in a new organization who is looking for a refresher.